jwkern/dataImport_R/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 GENERAL DESCRIPTION:
-This R script imports data and model arrays from .csv files, and plots them using ggplot2.
+ This R script imports data and model arrays from .csv files, plots them using ggplot2, and then calculates the reduced chi-squared value.

 ___________________________________________________________________________________________________________________________________________________________________
 DATA DESCRIPTION: